The Kallang: Early years and construction

+Nationalisation

-On 10 June 2022, it was announced that Sport Singapore, a statutory board under the Ministry of Culture, Community & Youth, would take over management and ownership of the Sports Hub from 9 December 2022 onwards, with plans to make it more accessible to the broader community in Singapore.
+On 10 June 2022, it was announced that Sport Singapore, a statutory board under the Ministry of Culture, Community & Youth, would take over management and ownership of the Sports Hub from 9 December 2022 onwards, with plans to make it more accessible to the broader community in Singapore; Meanwhile, the arrangement under contract with SHPL was ended early due to such governmental decision.

+Rejuvenation and renaming

-On 18 August, Prime Minister Lawrence Wong detailed plans for a new indoor arena at the Sports Hub during the National Day rally.
+On 18 August 2025, Prime Minister Lawrence Wong detailed plans for a new indoor arena at the Sports Hub during the National Day rally.
 It will be constructed next to the existing Singapore Indoor Stadium, and have a capacity of 18,000.
 The new arena will be part of the "Kallang Alive" development plan, which also includes the re-location of the Singapore Sports School to the district, and improvements to its facilities.
 Wong stated that the development would "unlock [the Sports Hub's] full potential".
+In November 2025, the precinct was officially renamed The Kallang.